flexirest/flexirest/docs/ruby-on-rails-integration.md

-# Ruby on Rails Integration
+# *Flexirest:* Ruby on Rails Integration

-Flexirest works fine with Ruby on Rails Framework.
-This guide was tested with a Rails 4.2.x Application.
+The author built Flexirest to use within Ruby on Rails, but it doesn't require full Ruby on Rails.
+This guide was tested with a Rails 4.2.x Application but also works fine with Rails 5.x.

 ## Integration